 - In Batshark, a Fusion Fic combining a cartoon crossover with Batman, Elliot the deer plays Two-Face as a half-adult-half-manchild as opposed to a half-lawyer-half-criminal.
 And then there is the fusion of The Joker and The Warden...

 - In Death's Design, Fate's Plan Hermione referred to Sirius as a "man child without the ability to grow up."
 Sirius replied that Harry's mother once said something very similar to him and Remus commented that every female he knew had said something similar at one time or another.

 - Likewise, in The Life of the Legendaries, Legendaries Mew and Jirachi are extremely immature and have many, many childish habits.

 - In The Last Casualties Voldemort put Harry's parents into suspended animation in a pocket dimension for thirteen years instead of killing them outright.
 Lily called James a man child in exasperated affection when he gave Snape a "welcome back present" by turning his robe pink.
-Although going by canon, James and Lily were 21 when they were killed.

 - In Poké Wars, Mew is depicted as being incredibly immature.
 As evidenced by his words upon meeting Latias.